20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 (sometimes I think technology was a mistake)

-This also involves differentiating complex numbers.
+Which also involves differentiating complex numbers.
 This is slightly tricky to do by hand, so automating it is helpful.
 Today we're looking at automatic differentiation, but numerical differentiation[^numerical] is also a very widely used technique

 # Dual numbers